riteshp06/Pizza-JoyHub/README.md

 # Pizza-JoyHub
 PizzaJoyHub: Showcase of Responsive and Dynamic UI Skills  Welcome to Pizza-JoyHub, a project highlighting my expertise in UI and frontend development.
  In today's digital landscape, a visually appealing and user-friendly website is key to engaging your audience.
-PizzaHub is a responsive and dynamic pizza shop website that serves as a testament to my UI design and frontend development skills.
+PizzaHub is a responsive and dynamic pizza shop website that serves as a testament to my UI design and frontend development skills and also implemented dark mode switching for the website

 Key Features: